About the Program

 *Understand and apply state and federal law to corrections

-- Registration for Spring 2014 is now underway.
+- Registration for Fall 2014 will begin March 24, 2014.
 Many online and interactive classes are available.
-CRJ 140 "The Elements of Supervision" taught by Rick Mackey will be offered online.
 See your advisor for details.

 |*PDF files require the Adobe Reader for your browser, available free from Adobe.|